 There is an abundance of aviation appraisal firms out there.
 There are even some equipment valuation firms that appraise anything from a lathe, to a semi-trailer truck, to a commercial airliner.
-What makes HV$ stand out is our 100% complete focus on the helicopter industry for the past thirty-eight years.
+What makes HV$ stand out is our 100% complete focus on the helicopter industry for the past forty years.
 HV$ doesn’t just have a long history of helicopter valuations, we pioneered the technical process of helicopter valuations.
 The process developed by Founder Barry D. Desfor in 1979 is still used today and serves as a blueprint and standard in the appraisal profession and helicopter industry.

 So why choose HeliValue$ over other firms that offer helicopter or parts inventory appraisals?